IamKay/100DaysOfCode/README.md

 * Day 52
   > Completed the FFF neural net videos.
 Learned about the basics from the Andrew Ng course of ML (Machine Learning).
 Hope that i continue on it.
 Also, did a little frontend JS.
 I am getting more and more distracted now a days.
 Its one of those that just won't go away that easily.

+* Day 53
+  > Things didn't go as planned and i only managed to frontend today.
+Not able to make time for the big stuff.